trefeon/tubesIOT/README.md

 ## 📊 System Architecture

 The system consists of:

-- ESP32 with sensors for data collection
+- ESP32 acting as a concentrator node for data processing
+- ESP8266 serving as a bridge for data transmission
-- MQTT broker for message handling
+- MQTT broker for message handling and routing
-- Web interface for monitoring
+- Web interface for system monitoring and control
-- Alert system for notifications
+- Python-based backend for data processing

 ## 🔧 Configuration